Pav Bhaji Recipe (Mumbai Street Style with Red colour Secret)

 Yes.
 A good mixture saves your time and gives you a consistent flavour.
 Choose the masala mix made with whole spices and free from artificial colour or preservatives.
 Most Pav Bhaji Masala mixes contain multiple spices.

-How can I make pav bhaji without much spice for kids?
+How can I make this pav bhaji recipe less spicy for kids?

-You can make a less spicy bhaji with a deep red colour by adding Kashmiri chilli powder and skipping the extra chilli powder.
-Add 1 tsp of fresh cream or malai in the end.
-The colour stays deep and rich, but the spice level drops.
+You can make it less spicy bhaji with a deep red colour by using Kashmiri Chilli Powder and skipping the extra chilli powder.
+Add 1 tablespoon of fresh cream or malai at the end, right before serving.
+The colour of your bhaji stays deep and rich, but the spice level drops.